jlizier/linsync/cluster/README.md

 On your cluster, you will need a few tweaks before the scripts will work for you:

-1. Create sub-folders `props`, `processshellscripts`, `log`, `err`
 1. `runProcess.sh` - at lines 51-60 edit the qsub command to be precisely what your cluster needs.
 This will include editing your memory/resource requirements if they are supplied in the qsub command to your cluster.
 1. `startProcessTemplate.sh` - at lines 18-21 edit the resources you require if your cluster checks resources from the script that will be run.
 Also edit which Matlab or other modules you need to load in.
-1. Run `chmod u+x *.sh` so that all of your shell scripts here are executable
+1. Check that all of the .sh files are executable (they should already be) - run `chmod u+x *.sh` if not.

 # How it works

 In brief:
 1. You set up the parameters for your experiments in `parameters.m`.
 1. You call `runManyProcesses.sh 1 1 200` for example to set up 200 parallel experiments -- these run several repeat sample networks each in parallel over the same parameter settings, rather than parallelising over parameters.
-Each job requires 3-4 hours on my cluster.
+Each job requires ~3 hours on my cluster for Figure 1 and <10 minutes for Figure 4 subfigure jobs.
 1. `runManyProcesses.sh` creates a lot of dummy copies of the parameters file (basically only changing the results filename for each) and then calls `runProcess.sh` to submit a cluster job for each.
 There are probably simpler ways to do this with array jobs on the cluster, but I had this running already ...
 1. Each cluster job is to call `startProcessTemplate.sh`, which in turn runs Matlab with `runComputeSyncResults.m` with the given parameter file.
 1. When the cluster jobs are finished, you have the 200 (or however many you ran) results files in the sub-folder of results.